- SUSTAINABLE INFRASTRUCTURE

 Kyrgyzstan is one of Germany’s partner countries in the context of its international cooperation.
 GIZ has been implementing projects in this former Soviet republic, mainly on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), since the early 1990s.
 Other parties that commission GIZ to carry out projects in Kyrgyzstan include the German Federal Foreign Office (AA), the Federal Ministry of the Interior (BMI) and the European Union.

 GIZ has maintained an office in the Kyrgyz capital of Bishkek since 1992.
-Currently 165 national and 27 international employees, eight integrated specialists and six development workers are working in the country (as of 31.12.2017).
+Currently 150 national and 26 international employees, seven integrated specialists and four development workers are working in the country (as of 31.12.2018).

 GIZ is also implementing a number of projects in Central Asian countries on a regional and transnational basis, most of which are administered from Kyrgyzstan.
 In addition to managing our work in Kyrgyzstan, the office in Bishkek is also the regional office for Central Asia and coordinates activities in this region.